 |Furniture||Double beds (2)|

 Electric central heating with woodburner.
-Electric oven & hob, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs with Freeview, DVD, radio/CD player, library of books, games & DVDs.
+Electric oven & hob, microwave, fridge/freezer, washer/dryer, dishwasher, 2 x TVs with Freeview, DVD, radio/CD player, selection of books, games & DVDs.
 FOC fishing tackle.
 Electricity from meter reading.
 Fuel for woodburner inc. in rent.
 Bed linen & towels inc. in rent.
 Highchair.
 Off road parking for 3 cars.
 Large, lawned terrace garden with burn (stream) & decked area with furniture & BBQ.
 Sorry, no pets & no smoking.
 Shop & pub 12 miles.
 Note: Burn at bottom of garden, ensure children are supervised.
 Note: Property may be suitable for accompanied disabled, please phone for information.